GPlates/GPlates/doc-python-api/pygplates_introduction.rst

 High-level functionality enables common tasks (such as reconstructing entire files of geological data) and is typically easier to use but more restrictive in what it can do.
-For example, :func:`pygplates.reconstruct` is a high-level function that can reconstruct geological data to a past geological time:
+For example, :class:`pygplates.ReconstructModel` and :class:`pygplates.ReconstructSnapshot` are high-level classes that can reconstruct geological data to a past geological time (such as 10 Ma):
 ::

-  pygplates.reconstruct('coastlines.gpml', 'rotations.rot', 'reconstructed_coastlines_10Ma.shp', 10)
+  reconstruct_coastlines_model = pyglates.ReconstructModel('coastlines.gpml', 'rotations.rot')
+  reconstruct_coastlines_snapshot = reconstruct_coastlines_model.reconstruct_snapshot(10)
+  reconstruct_coastlines_snapshot.export_reconstructed_geometries('reconstructed_coastlines_10Ma.shp')

-...but it cannot restrict reconstructed data to a specific region on the globe.
+...but they cannot restrict reconstructed data to a specific region on the globe.
 To achieve that, some more Python code needs to be written that accesses lower-level pyGPlates functionality as shown in the sample code :ref:`pygplates_find_features_overlapping_a_polygon`.